IBMStreams/samples/README.md

 ## README --  IBMStreams samples

-This repository contains open-source sample applications for IBM Streams.
+This repository contains sample applications for IBM Streams.

 ### NEW: [Search the samples using the samples catalog](http://ibmstreams.github.io/samples)